Loverboy Classics

-Loverboy Classics was a compilation album by the Canadian rock band Loverboy, released on October 11, 1994.
+Loverboy Classics is a compilation album by the Canadian rock band Loverboy, released on October 11, 1994.
 In 1998, the album was certified Gold by the RIAA for shipments of half a million copies.

 The album covered more ground than the previous compilation album Big Ones, and outsold it by far as well.
 It still does not contain their 1983 #34 U.S. hit "Queen of the Broken Hearts".